hrauniya/Decision-Tree/README.md

 c) Yes, the averages for both categorical (0.5730) and numerical (0.8994) both fell within the confidence intervals from q1b and q3b.

-Additional Readme Questions

-3) We enjoyed implementing the ID3 algorithm, however, we faced a lot of tricky bugs which were hard to fix.
-We were mostly confused about when to remove attributes from the attributes list, and how to remove it.
-It was a good review of how shallow and deep copy worked

-4) 8-10 hrs

-5) We have adhered to the Honor Code in this assignment